Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

 \subsection{Results}

-We consider three different types of study cases: (1) the generalization test, (2) the feature-enhanced effect, and (3) an ablation study.
-All our experiments revolve around the following questions: \textit{\textbf{Can our model generalize well?
-Can our model achieve lower error with small data? }}
+We consider four different types of study cases: (1) the generalization test, (2) the cell feature's efficacy, (3) the feature-enhanced effect, and (4) an ablation study.
+All our experiments revolve around the following question: \textit{\textbf{Can our model generalize well and achieve lower error with limited data?}}